 A little easier to access than Kuoquot, this is a very large area of protected water and offshore fishing for Chinook salmon, many of which are returning to Nootka Sound.
 June, July, and August is the peak time to fish here.

 This place has the largest feeding grounds of any place on the BC coast for Chinook salmon including the protected Barkley Sound.
 Ucluelet may have the largest amount of “feeders” which make it very consistent.
 In case you are here in between runs of larger returning Chinook, you will always have something to catch.
 Many days will see 10-30 Chinook hooked.
 Big Bank is the famous location that many people think of when talking about Ucluelet.
+Check out our guided fishing packages including accommodation for Ucluelet BC.

 1.5 hours from Victoria, Port Renfrew is accessible and also has some great fishing.
 About 30 miles by boat from Port Renfrew is the Swiftsure Bank which can be very productive.